• HOME

 Contributed by Jennifer from Outdoor Families Magazine

 Located an hour outside of Florence, the misty hills of Pontassieve are best known for Chianti Rufina.
-Mother nature welcomed us, with layers of rosy pinks and indigos over the Chianti hills, to our home for the next 4 days.
-I Veroni, an award-winning winery and agriturismo whose history dates back to the Middle Ages, was the epitome of laid back Tuscan life of our dreams.
+Mother nature will welcome you with layers of rosy pinks and indigos over the Chianti hills.

-We learned that this region’s citizens had recently banded together to develop environmental, economic, and social sustainability programs in the territory, and I found hope in knowing that the farmers here are prioritizing the creation of cultural and educational programs that teach tourists and locals the value of stewardship and the importance of preservation.
+This region’s citizens have recently banded together to develop environmental, economic, and social sustainability programs in the territory, and there is hope in knowing that the farmers here are prioritizing the creation of cultural and educational programs that teach tourists and locals the value of stewardship and the importance of preservation.

 If you want to stay central, a good option is to stay at the eco-friendly property Albergo I Villini.